EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Static.rst

    The histograms of direct excitation and spectral crosstalk correction factors reported with statistics

+Also the detection efficiency correction factor (gamma factor) calculated based on the mean, median, and mode values of direct excitation and spectral crosstalk factors is shown on :numref:`Hellenkamp_autocorr_gamma`.
+Comparing the resulting factors with what we obtained from manual analysis shows that the median values of correction factors are usually a better estimation for our data set.

 .. figure:: ./../../figures/examples/PA_Hellenkamp_gamma.png
    :width: 500
    :alt: Hellenkamp_autocorrection_gamma